agarciduenas/Fraud_Bot/README.md

 ## Contributors

-Alissa Bolla, Andrew Mckay andArturo Garcidueñas
+Alissa Bolla, Andrew Mckay and Arturo Garcidueñas

 ---